venoajie/my-ai-assistant/docs/installation.md

 ## Method 3: Project Bootstrap (Automated Setup)

 The fastest way to configure your project is to use the provided `Makefile`.
-This will interactively prompt you for necessary details and create all the required configuration files for you.
+This will interactively prompt you for necessary details and create all the required configuration files for you, perfectly setting up the secure two-file model.

 1.  **Copy the Makefile:** Copy the `Makefile` from the AI Assistant repository into the root of your project.
 2.  **Run the Setup Command:**